If you do not approve of 5G antennas outside your window and/or have your landline disconnected, take action by making your voice heard!

 - Here is an excerpt from the proposal linked in Step 1: We seek comment on whether Section 253 of the Act provides the Commission with authority to preempt state laws and regulations governing service quality, facilities maintenance, or copper retirement that are impeding fiber deployment.
 Do any such laws “have the effect of prohibiting the ability of [those incumbent LECs] to provide any interstate or intrastate telecommunications service?”
 Are such laws either not “competitively neutral” or not “necessary to preserve and advance universal service, protect the public safety and welfare, ensure the continued quality of telecommunications services, and safeguard the rights of consumers,” such that state authority is not preserved from preemption under Section 253(b)?
 Commenters arguing in favor of preemption should identify specific state laws they believe to be at issue.
 Would preemption allow the Commission to develop a uniform nationwide copper retirement policy for facilitating deployment of next-generation technologies?
 Are there other sources of authority for Commission preemption of the state laws being discussed that we should consider using?

-- Please take a moment to file a comment regarding this docket!
+- Please take a moment to file a comment regarding this docket (in ALL FOUR DOCKETS)!
 When submitting your filing, submit backup documents into the record.
 Links may not be considered “in the record”.
 Submit as many documents as you can — research, etc. If there are duplicate postings by others, then the FCC can’t miss them and this will be a valuable record for the future.
 In your comment please state facts, emphasize safe alternatives, use specific evidence for supporting your views.
 Please include specific symptoms and experiences you have had.
 Over 4 MILLION people have written in regarding FCC Docket 17-108 (Restoring Internet Freedom).
 That kind of ‘enthusiasm’ is exactly what’s needed here to defeat this docket!
 Call, email, and tweet everyone you know to chip in their ballot in saying NO to this docket.

 The North Carolina General Assembly (NCGA) and the telecom industry are in the process of ramrodding through legislation that will allow 5G facilities to be collocated with other utility facilities (poles, water towers, city buildings) in the public rights-of-way of our neighborhoods, greenways and conservation lands or on other types of property, excluding single-family residences.
 If you live in a single family home near a light post, for example, or a single family home in a mixed use district, 5G will be broadcast very near you.
 If you live in a multi-family residence such as a condominium or an apartment building or duplex, you could be forced to broadcast 5G because the facility could be attached to your home.
 All of this without public input!
 Here is a news report of one neighborhood that was caught off guard and is pushing back.
 The NCGA convened a panel of industry stakeholders and local government representatives, but they failed to seek input from private citizens.
 Thursday, May 18, 2017, Laura Combs attended the House Energy Committee meeting where this bill was discussed and she strongly objected to it.
 One representative reported that not all local governments support the bill.
 There are multiple problems with the bill from democracy and public health perspectives.
 Unfortunately, the last House Committee approved the legislation.
 None of the Representatives truly understood the Health Concerns, and there is a Social Justice issue as well – and none of them got that.
 Representative Butler spoke up regarding the health concerns, so if she is your representative, please give her a thank you!
 This bill will get House approval and then go to the Senate.
 When the time is right, we will need to email the Senate in opposition to the bill, so stay tuned!
 Please know that your voices matter and you are making a difference.
-Contact Laura Combs at firstname.lastname@example.org with questions.
+You may contact Laura Combs at email@example.com with questions.

 - If you are able, please donate!
 Funds promote opt-out requirements in North Carolina.

-- It is a threat to our Democracy because the primary bill sponsor, Representative Saine, has received over $20,000 in campaign contributions from the telecom industry (per Project Vote Smart), he is a Senior Chair of the Finance Committee, and citizens are not considered stakeholders even though our lives, homes and public lands will be affected.
+- Is a threat to our Democracy because the primary bill sponsor, Representative Saine, has received over $20,000 in campaign contributions from the telecom industry (per Project Vote Smart), he is a Senior Chair of the Finance Committee, and citizens are not considered stakeholders even though our lives, homes and public lands will be affected.

 - Collocation of 5G facilities in your neighborhood could affect your health.
 Under this legislation, telecom companies will be able to site facilities near or on your homes.